-We are a full-service production company that specializes in documentary storytelling and the occasional scripted project for platforms both inside and outside of NBCUniversal.
-We collaborate with premier filmmakers at all stages of development and production and share access to everything our esteemed news organization has to offer: eight decades of television and radio archive; a global network of journalists; a world-class investigative team; and rich trove of story IP.
-Our team has decades of experience in the TV and documentary worlds and has been honored with multiple Emmy, Peabody and DuPont awards.
+NBC News Studios is a full-service production company inside NBC.
+Our specialty is documentary storytelling, but we dabble in scripted, too.
+We partner with premier filmmakers and leverage the assets of our esteemed news organization to bring stories to the screen, including eight decades of television and radio archive, a global network of journalists, a world-class investigative team, and rich trove of editorial IP.
+Our team has decades of experience in documentary film and television and has been honored with multiple Emmy, Peabody and DuPont awards.

 David